MichaelPesce/idaes-electron-build/docs/windows-code-signing-google-cloud-kms.md

 ## 1. Configure Google Cloud access

 Run these commands once from macOS, Linux, or Cloud Shell.
+Replace every example value before running the commands; values such as `my-code-signing-project`, `my-org/main-repo`, and `trusted-user/fork-repo` are placeholders.

 ```bash
 export PROJECT_ID="my-code-signing-project"